Delise Alison Award - Graduate Student Development Award

 The Class of ’66 Award was generously established by the Arts and Science Class of 1966 on the 25th anniversary of their graduation.
-This recruitment award is open to incoming Faculty of Science students who are pursuing graduate work at the Redpath Museum.
-The award is intended to enhance the training of outstanding Redpath Museum student.
+This award is open to Faculty of Science students who are pursuing graduate work at the Redpath Museum.
+The award is intended to enhance the training of one outstanding Redpath Museum student.
 The exact value varies but is approximately $5,000.

 1. All graduate students whose supervisors hold an appointment in the Redpath Museum are encouraged to apply.